f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab1/lab1.rst

 .. image:: images/list.png

-This list shows all the configuration parts that make our ingress controller work.
+This list shows all the configuration parts that make the ingress controller work.

 .. image:: images/ic-list.png